Horse Valley Ranch

-The Horse Valley Ranch, near Littlefield, Arizona, which has also been known as Waring Ranch, dates from 1916.
+The Horse Valley Ranch, also known as Waring Ranch, near Littlefield, Arizona, dates from 1916.
 A 28.5 acre area of the ranch was listed on the National Register of Historic Places in 1984.
 The listing included two contributing buildings, two other contributing structures, and a contributing site.
 The ranch was acquired by the National Park Service in 1967-1968 and is now part of Grand Canyon–Parashant National Monument.